hashicorp/nomad/website/source/docs/job-specification/ephemeral_disk.html.md

 - `migrate` `(bool: false)` - When `sticky` is true, this specifies that the Nomad client should make a best-effort attempt to migrate the data from a remote machine if placement cannot be made on the original node.
 During data migration, the task will block starting until the data migration has completed.
+Migration is atomic and any partially migrated data will be removed if an error is encountered.

 - `size` `(int: 300)` - Specifies the size of the ephemeral disk in MB.
 The current Nomad ephemeral storage implementation does not enforce this limit;